-The church will be vigilant in the recruitment, selection and screening of all staff and ministry team members to ensure they are safe and suitable to work with children and young people.
-It is important that every person who works with children at Calvary Family Church upholds and exemplifies our Christian beliefs and values, especially in their interaction with children and other vulnerable people.
+The church will be vigilant in the recruitment, selection and screening of all staff, contractors, leaders and volunteers to ensure they are safe and suitable to work with children and young people.
+It is important that every person who works with children under the auspices of this church upholds and exemplifies our Christian beliefs and values, especially in their interaction with children and other vulnerable people.

-- Our statements of commitment to child safety and our behavioural expectations of employees and volunteers is discussed with all ministry team members on a regular basis. - 2.
+- 1. Our statements of commitment to child safety and our behavioural expectations of employees and volunteers are discussed with all ministry team members on a regular basis. - 2.
 All Staff and volunteers working with children under 18 years will apply and hold a current Blue Card.
-All volunteers are required to hold a valid Blue Card, not just have an application form submitted before commencing any work with children.
-Blue Cards are managed through Elvanto (church database) and all renewal forms are submitted no later than 30 days from the date of expiry. - 3.
-When any staff member or volunteer is turning 18 years of age, a Blue Card application will be submitted on their 18th birthday. - 4.
+All staff and volunteers who work with children are required to hold a valid Blue Card (no card, no start).
+Blue Cards are managed through Child Safe SMO/Blue Card Organisation Online Portal and all renewal forms are submitted no later than 30 days from the date of expiry.
+As of 31st August 2020 the new No Card, No Start regulations will come into effect.
+At this time an application needs to be submitted prior to the card expiring.

+- 3. When any staff member or volunteer is turning 18 years of age, a Blue Card application will be submitted on their 18th birthday. - 4.
 Where required, we will conduct informal referee checks for all volunteers requesting to be involved in programs for children under 18 years. - 5.
-The Senior Pastor will make appointments to a specific role in writing for all paid employment and will provide verbal authorisation for all volunteers working with children.
+The Senior Pastor will make appointments to a specific role in writing for all paid employment and will provide written authorisation for all volunteers working with children.
 All volunteers wanting to work with children will complete the online application form prior to discussions being undertaken with the Senior Pastor.

-- 6. We require and keep accurate, up-to-date records of Blue Card information on our church database for all those working on the site with access to children.
+All appointments for Volunteers will be made by the Church Board. - 6.
+We require and keep accurate, up-to-date records of Blue Card information on our Child Safe SMP for all those working on the site with access to children.
 This includes the Positive Notice letter being held on file. - 7.
 Commencing January 2018, we will have a clear staff and volunteer induction process that includes providing them with a copy of this Policy, the volunteer handbook and other relevant documents detailing standard operating procedures. - 8.
 All staff and volunteers are trained annually to refresh their knowledge of our policies and expectations in terms of conduct and protocol, especially where there has been document review. - 9.
 It is an expectation that any person wishing to be a part of a ministry team be in attendance at church on a regular basis for at least a 6 month period.

-3.2 Support and Training
+3.2 SUPPORT AND TRAINING

-We provide a system of support and supervision so people feel valued, respected and fairly treated.
-To this end we have developed a volunteer handbook (being disbursed January 2018) to guide our staff and volunteers.
+We provide a system of induction, support and supervision so people feel valued, respected and fairly treated.
+This system will train and guide our staff and volunteers in their interactions with children and clear procedures for managing programs and activities.

-- 1. Staff and volunteers are provided with a copy of this Child Protection Policy and the volunteer handbook that defines unacceptable conduct, boundaries and expectations for behaviour.
-Paid staff will sign a Letter of Offer which outlines their code of conduct. - 2.
-Annual 'Refresh, Renew, Update' sessions are run for all volunteers, to ensure their awareness of the importance of child safety and familiarity with child protective practices and expectations. - 3.
-In the initial role out of the new procedure and supporting documentation, all staff volunteers who work or are involved with children will be provided 3 opportunities to attend a training session.
-Anyone who does not attend these sessions will be stood down from any child related program until they have completed training.
-Training for this new policy will take place in January 2018.
+- Staff and volunteers have access to a copy of this Child Protection Policy, Code of Conduct and Procedures that defines unacceptable conduct, boundaries and expectations for behaviour.
+Staff will sign a pledge stating they have read, understand and will comply with guidelines and follow procedures faithfully. - 2.
+Annual 'Refresh, Renew, Update' sessions are run for all program staff and volunteers, to ensure staff and volunteers awareness of the importance of child safety and familiarity with child protective practices and reporting expectations, and where there have been changes to legislation or practice.